jasoneppink/multicaptions/README.md

 1. Upload extsub.ino to your Arduino.

 2. Connect your devices as pictured in the diagram below.
-(COMING SOON)

-3. Configure your Raspberry Pi.
-Starting with a fresh [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) install, run the following command:
+3. Starting with a fresh [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) install on your Raspberry Pi, run the following command:

   ```
   sudo raspi-config